Joachim Winkelhock: Career

-Winkelhock started in the one-make Renault 5 Cup in 1979 but it would be almost a decade before he found his first major success, by winning the 1988 German Formula Three Championship as well as that year's F3 European Cup (at the unusually late age of 28).
-He progressed the following year to Formula One with the small French AGS team, who paired him with his future touring car rival Gabriele Tarquini; Winklehock's brief time in F1 was unsuccessful, failing to pre-qualify the car on 7 occasions.
+Winkelhock started in the one-make Renault 5 Cup in 1979, and in 1986 he won the Porsche Carrera Cup Germany, but it would be almost a decade before he found his first major success, by winning the 1988 German Formula Three Championship as well as that year's F3 European Cup (at the unusually late age of 28).
+He progressed the following year to Formula One with the small French AGS team, who paired him with his future touring car rival Gabriele Tarquini; Winklehock's brief time in F1 was unsuccessful, failing to pre-qualify the car on seven occasions.
 His reputation however remained strong enough that he was subsequently hired by BMW Motorsport for German's premier touring car racing series the Deutsche Tourenwagen Meisterschaft, first for the Bigazzi and then Schnitzer teams.
-He finished 6th, 7th and 8th in the final standings and scored three wins in total during his three years in the series, as well as winning the 1990 and 1991 24 Hours of Nürburgring races for BMW and Schnitzer.
+He finished sixth, seventh and eighth in the final standings and scored three wins in total during his three years in the series, as well as winning the 1990 and 1991 24 Hours of Nürburgring races for BMW and Schnitzer.

 Winkelhock driving for BMW at Brands Hatch during the 1994 British Touring Car Championship season.

-When BMW exited the DTM at the end of 1992 Winkelhock moved with the manufacturer and Schnitzer to the British Touring Car Championship, where he and teammate Steve Soper dominated the first half of the 1993 season.
-The pair took 7 wins from the first 8 rounds (Winklehock four, Soper three).
+When BMW exited the DTM at the end of 1992, Winkelhock moved with the manufacturer and Schnitzer to the British Touring Car Championship, where he and teammate Steve Soper dominated the first half of the 1993 season.
+The pair took seven wins from the first eight rounds (Winklehock four, Soper three).
 Although the second half of the year was more challenging for Winkelhock, seeing him earn only one more win, he was still eventually crowned champion.
 During his time in Britain, he was also commonly known as Smokin' Jo for his cigarette smoking habit.
-Winkelhock's next win was the 1994 Asia Pacific Touring Car Championship, and in 1995 he won the German Supertouring Championship (STW).
+Winkelhock's next win was the 1994 Asia Pacific Touring Car Championship, and in 1995, he won the German Supertouring Championship (STW).
 He also triumphed in the 1995 Spa 24 Hours, and the 1994 and 1998 Macau Grand Prix's Guia touring car races.
 His last success for BMW came at the 1999 24 Hours of Le Mans, which he won driving the BMW V12 LMR prototype run by Schnitzer Motorsport.

 Winkelhock driving the OPC Team Phoenix Opel Astra at the Sachsenring during the 2002 DTM season.

 In 2000, Winkelhock joined Opel in the new Deutsche Tourenwagen Masters (a revived version of the Deutsche Tourenwagen Meisterschaft, which had been defunct since 1995).
-In his first season in the new DTM Winkelhock was competitive, winning at the Norisring and finishing 5th in the final standings.
+In his first season in the new DTM, Winkelhock was competitive, winning at the Norisring and finishing fifth in the final standings.
 However, the collapse in Opel's fortunes in DTM after 2000 saw a consequent decline in Winkelhock's fortunes and after a 2003 season in which he only scored a single point, he announced his retirement from motor racing at the age of 43.